ktalenting/ktalenting.github.io/_pages/about.md

 My research interests include: Rural-to-urban resettlement and urbanization in China; Social justice and spatial inequality; Critical urban studies; Urban form and land use planning; urban morphology; GIS-based decision making and spatial analysis; Multiple Criteria Decision Making; Space syntax; Gentrification, conservation and redevelopment.

 **Education**
-- 🎓 PhD in Urban Planning, 2019-2023, University of Waterloo
+- 🎓 Ph.D in Urban Planning, 2019-2023, University of Waterloo
 - 🎓 M.A in Urban Planning, 2017-2019, University of Waterloo
 - 🎓 M.Eng in Architecture and Civil Engineering, 2012-2015, Xi'an Jiaotong University
 - 🎓 B.Arch in Architecture, 2007-2012, Xi'an Jiaotong University

 # News
-- 🔊 I successfully defended my PhD dissertation!
+- 🔊 [2023.08.18] I successfully defended my PhD dissertation!
 - 🔊 [2023.06.28] I won 17th IACP [2023 Karen R. PolenskeBest Student Paper Award](http://www.china-planning.org/alpha/karenpolenskeaward/).
 - 🔊 [2023.06.14] I have attended the [2023 JPER Writing Workshop](https://www.acsp.org/news/643776/JPER-Writing-Workshop-for-New-Scholars-Wrap-Up.htm) for New Scholars hosted by Texas A&M University.
 - 🔊 [2023.04.03] I have been selected as one of ten recipients of the School of Planning Award of Merit for PhD Students.